Sonatype Nexus Repository System Requirements

 Performance is primarily bounded by IO (disk and network) rather than CPU.
 Available CPUs will impact longer running operations and also the thread allocation algorithms of the web container.

-These profiles help gauge the typical memory requirements needed for a dedicated server host running Sonatype Nexus Repository.
+The profiles defined in the table below help gauge the typical memory requirements needed for a dedicated server host running Sonatype Nexus Repository.

 Small |